-With your help, we got over 16,000 signatures on our petition asking the government to establish a mandatory retirement policy.
+With your help, we got over 16,000 signatures on our petition asking the government to establish a mandatory rehoming policy.

-In July 2018 MPI announced that they are going to actively start encouraging the rehoming of ex-RTT animals in NZ - A massive win for animals all around the country!
+Later that year, MPI announced that they are going to actively start encouraging the rehoming of animals used of bred for science in NZ - A massive win for animals all around the country!

-Together with HUHA, we want to give as many animals as possible a second chance at life!
+We want to give as many animals as possible a second chance at life.
 We are fiercely opposed to animal experimentation but until the day this ends, we need the best possible outcomes for these animals.

 Both MPI and the National Animal Ethics Advisory Committee (NAEAC) started initiatives to support rehoming.